tinymce/tinymce-docs/modules/ROOT/pages/introduction-to-tinymce.md

----
-layout: default
-title: What is TinyMCE?
+# What is TinyMCE?
-description: What is TinyMCE and how do I add it to my project.
+:description: What is TinyMCE and how do I add it to my project.
-keywords: tinymce script textarea
+:keywords: tinymce script textarea
----

 {% include what-is-tinymce.md %}